 Annex IX to Regulation (EU) No 142/2011 should, therefore, be amended accordingly.

-The Commission requested EFSA for a scientific opinion on the efficacy of methods 2 to 5 and method 7 set out in Regulation (EU) No 142/2011 to inactivate relevant pathogens when producing processed animal protein of porcine origin intended to feed poultry, insects and aquaculture animals.
-Following a favourable assessment in the EFSA scientific opinion it is appropriate to revise Annex X to Regulation (EU) No 142/2011 and introduce some new processing methods for the production of processed animal protein of porcine origin.
+The Commission requested EFSA for a scientific opinion on the efficacy of methods 2 to 5 and method 7 set out in Annex IV to Regulation (EU) No 142/2011 to inactivate relevant pathogens when producing processed animal protein of porcine origin intended to feed poultry, insects and aquaculture animals.
+Following a favourable assessment in the EFSA scientific opinion it is appropriate to revise Annex X to Regulation (EU) No 142/2011 and introduce some additional processing methods for the production of processed animal protein of porcine origin.

 Annex X, Chapter II, Section 4 to Regulation (EU) No 142/2011 provides for animal health treatment of certain milk products.
 It should be updated along the new wording in Implementing Regulation (EU) 2021/405 as regards reference to milk, milk-based products, milk derived products, colostrum, colostrum products and centrifuge or separator sludge.
 Definition of processed animal protein and white water set out in Annex I, point 5 and point 15 to Regulation (EU) No 142/2011, respectively, should be updated along the new wording in Implementing Regulation (EU) 2021/405.